andycek/BEe-intelligent/README.md

 * public ones published on the internet
 * images retrieved for the specific purpose of this project

-Deep learning and neural networks are the main methods exploited to process images and classify them in respect of:
+Deep learning and neural networks are the main methods exploited to process images and classify them into groups concerning both:
 * chemical pollution level
 * floreal species